 Keep the communication lines open

-You do have a right to privacy, comfort and peace in your home, so even if you cannot reasonably object to these photos being taken, the best solution is an amicable agreement with your property manager that any personal or sensitive information will not be photographed.
+You have a right to privacy, comfort and peace in your home, so even if you cannot reasonably object to these photos being taken, the best solution is an amicable agreement with your property manager that they will not photograph any personal or sensitive information.

 You are within your right to request that you can view the photos before they’re sent to anyone else.

-Any communication you have with your property manager or landlord about taking photos at your rental inspection, or for any other purpose during your tenancy, should always be done (or followed-up) in writing so you have a record of your attempts to follow an issue through.
+Any communication you have with your property manager or landlord about taking photos at your rental inspection or for any other purpose during your tenancy should always be done (or followed-up) in writing.
+This will give you a record of your attempts to follow an issue through.